Jig, A Dorian, traditional Irish

 Recordings

-- Audio – McCormick & Vanorny: Sliabh Russell / Fraher’s Jig / Jim Ward’s Favorite – from the album In the Tap Room (Saint Paul, Minnesota, USA)
+- Video – McCormick & Vanorny: Sliabh Russell / Fraher’s Jig / Jim Ward’s Favorite – from the album In the Tap Room (Saint Paul, Minnesota, USA)

 - Video – William Coulter & Friends: Sliabh Russel / Come West Along The Road – from the album Celtic Sessions (Alasdair Fraser, Paul Machlis, Barry Phillips, Martin Hayes, Lars Johannesson, Todd Denman, Theo Paige, Seamus Egan, Chris Caswell, Neal Hellman, Shelley Phillips, William Coulter)